 Make Ahead: Refrigerate stuffed uncooked peppers for up to 2 days and cook when ready.

-- I have 8 quart Instant Pot and it’s large enough to cook all peppers at once.
-If yours is 6 quart, cook in 2 batches.
+- How many peppers can I fit in Instant Pot?
+8 quart Instant Pot is large enough to cook all 8-9 peppers.
+6 quart, cook in 2 batches.